-We can think of simulation as that which is meant to be an actual representation of reality.
+We can think of simulation as that which is an actual representation of reality.
 Flight simulators, fire drills, even photographs are first meant to be simulations of the objects or processes they represent.
 Simulacra are simulations that take the place of the thing they initially represented, removing the original from being necessary or perceived.

 A simulacrum is not simply a development from simulation.
-It is a seismic shift in cultural perception: “the most beautiful allegory of simulation… has now come full circle for us, and possess nothing but the discrete charm of second-order simulacra”.
+It is a seismic shift in cultural perception: “the most beautiful allegory of simulation… has now come full circle for us, and possesses nothing but the discrete charm of second-order simulacra”.
 Simulacra become the object it removes.
 The original no longer exists or never existed perceptually.

-Baudrillard’s thesis is that postmodernity and modern culture are profoundly different and new.
+Baudrillard’s thesis is that post-modernity and modern culture are profoundly different and new.
 There is no longer a reality being represented because symbols of the real have replaced the real.
 Thus, “never again will the real have the chance to produce itself.”
 In its place is a hyper-real: “a hyper-real henceforth sheltered from… any distinction between the real and the imaginary.”

 Baudrillard reflects that everything that has happened to us is also how we manage the lives of our domesticated animals and livestock.
 He notes that the ancients who sacrificed animals to gods must have valued them more than modern society.
 Sacrificing an objectified animal does not seem emotional enough to appease a god in current times.
 Baudrillard suggests that sacrifice is at least a significant loss, not merely a loss in the material sense.
 We have relegated animals to detached roles of food or pets or objects of experimentation and casual curiosity.